SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/what-api-to-use.md

 Once authenticated, the interactive user is redirected to the applications `redirect_url` and the application can provision anything necessary for that user, and/or redirect the user back to SuperOffice.

-It’s not uncommon for users to interactively sign-in to an app when it is exposed in SuperOffice through a web panel.
+It’s not uncommon for users to interactively sign in to an app when it is exposed in SuperOffice through a web panel.
 In that case, and when using OAuth 2.0, include the `<uctx>` template variable in the web panel URL to get the customer's context identifier and include that in the endpoint.

 `https://sod.superoffice.com/login/{contextIdentifier}/oauth/authorize?...`